You’ve probably seen purple dead-nettle growing at one time or another, even if you didn’t realize it.

 Growing your own purple dead-nettle:

-Planting purple dead nettle will allow you to enjoy your very own supply.
+Planting purple dead nettle will allow you to enjoy your very own supply and help save the bees.
 You’ll have easy access to its fabulous benefits right outside your door.

 To grow purple dead-nettle, you can start them by seed found on wild plants, spreading them in the fall on the ground.

 Tamp and then cover them with mulch.
 They can also be planted in the spring after there is no chance of frost.

 If you can’t find them growing in the wild, there are a number of speciality seed houses that carry them, and they are also available on Amazon from Palm Beach Medicinal Herbs here.

 Purple dead-nettle is very easy to grow, they thrive in full sun, partial shade and even full shade provided it isn’t too dark.

 If you do grow them in full sun and live in a warmer climate, just be aware that the heat will cause them to die back, but they’ll return in the fall or the following spring.
 They’ll do very well with moist, nutrient-rich soil, especially if its nitrogen-rich.

 They prefer neutral to slightly alkaline soils, which makes it a good groundcover for those who live in areas where there is lots of limestone rock in and around the soil.

 Harvesting is easy too, just pick the upper leaves and stems in the spring and summer.